Let SelectQuote help you navigate Medicare.

 Understanding the Four Parts of Medicare

 Medicare Part A and Part B—also known as Original Medicare—only covers about 80% of your medical expenses.
-A recent study indicated that while many first-year Medicare beneficiaries do not elect supplemental coverage, this can be an expensive lesson.** With Medicare Part C, Part D or a Medicare Supplement Plan, you have a safeguard against unexpected out of pocket costs.
+A recent study indicated that while many first-year Medicare beneficiaries do not elect supplemental coverage, this can be an expensive lesson.** With Medicare Part C, Part D or a Medicare Supplement Insurance plan, you have a safeguard against unexpected out of pocket costs.